BestTimesToVisit.com Logo

 packing

 Pack layers!
-Mendoza's weather can be unpredictable, especially in the shoulder seasons.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
-Don't forget sunscreen and a hat, even on cloudy days, as the sun can be strong at high altitudes.
+Mendoza's weather can change quickly, especially in the mountains.
+Bring comfortable walking shoes as you'll likely be doing a lot of exploring.
+Don't forget sunscreen and a hat, even on cloudy days, as the sun can be strong.

 Weather Details